 21. Prioritize Sleep

 Proper sleep is one of the most important habits you can develop.
 Yet, it’s often the most sacrificed in college.
 According to one study, 70 percent of students reported not getting enough regular sleep.
-It’s important to make sleep a priority for your immediate and long-term health.
+Other studies link adequate sleep with better school performance.
+Lack of sleep can cause poor focus and can make you sick.
+For these reasons, it’s important to make sleep a priority for your immediate and long-term health.

 22. Master the Power Nap